 - A Minor Miscalculation has Ryuko's transformation into her empowered berserk form.
 The process is quick, but grotesque: her bones and spine snap, her skin starts melting into Senketsu and her weapons, and blood (both human and decidedly different types) starts boiling out of her skin.

-- Lampwick's transformation into a donkey in Pinocchio.
+- A few years after Snow White, Disney's next movie Pinocchio upped the ante with Lampwick's transformation into a donkey.
 He doesn't know what's happening at first (and even Pinocchio thinks it's the booze), but once he does, he begs Pinocchio for help, calling out helplessly for his mama before he devolves into a wild, braying, panicked mess.

-- Played for Laughs on A Goofy Movie, where Max dreams that he's turning into... his father.
+- Played for Laughs in A Goofy Movie, where Max dreams that he's turning into... his father.

 - In Penguins of Madagascar, the Medusa Serum turns penguins into hideous creatures with mismatched body parts, extra eyes, and other deformities.